Why do we daydream?

 Before we begin to understand why we daydream, I want you to imagine the following scenario:

 You’re studying for a particularly hard test that’s round the corner and feel that you haven’t covered as much of the syllabus as you wanted to by now.

 You begin trying to solve a problem you think will take 10 minutes to solve.
 But 15 minutes later, you find that your mind has wandered off into a daydream.
 You aren’t even halfway to solving the problem.

 What’s going on?
 Why do our minds drift off into imaginary worlds instead of concentrating on the task at hand?

-People usually daydream about the memories of their past, the problems they’re grappling with currently and how they expect or don’t expect, their lives to unfold in the future.
+People usually daydream about the memories of their past, the problems they’re currently grappling with, and how they expect, or don’t expect, their lives to unfold in the future.

 Daydreaming about what’s going on in our current life allows us to reflect on what these experiences have taught us so.

 Daydreaming psychology of men and women

 Since men and women play different evolutionary roles, it makes sense to predict that there must be some differences in the content of their daydreams.